kdgdkd/MIDItema/README.md

 | 18  | Cancel Action | Immediately cancels any pending action. |
 | 19  | Toggle Playback Mode | Switches between Loop Mode and Song Mode. |

+#### Global Part Jumps (CC #1)

+This is a powerful feature for navigating large setlists.
+It allows you to jump to any part across your entire playlist with a single message.

+- **Action:** Jump to a specific part in the entire setlist.
+- **Details:** The `value` of the CC #1 message (0-127) corresponds to the global, zero-based index of the part you want to jump to.
+MIDItema calculates which song and part this index corresponds to. - `CC #1, Value 0`: Jumps to the first part of the first song. - `CC #1, Value 1`: Jumps to the second part of the first song (if it exists). - If the first song has 5 parts, `CC #1, Value 5` will jump to the first part of the *second* song. - **Quantization:** Uses the currently active **global** quantize mode.

 ## MIDI Output

 MIDItema can send MIDI messages to control other devices in your setup.